bertjan/quarkus-graalvm-aws-lambda/README.md

 	SAM configuration file [samconfig.toml]:
 	SAM configuration environment [default]:
 ```
+Note: the stack that will be deployed will be named `sam-app` if you go for the defaults offered by `sam`.
-Note: if you already have a lambda deployed with name "sam-app", it will be replaced by this lambda!
-Update the name accordingly.
+If you already have a lambda deployed with name `sam-app`, it will be replaced by this lambda!
+Update the name accordingly if you don't want to overwrite an existing `sam-app`.

 The `sam deploy` command will return the URL of the deployed lambda+API gateway.